TissUUmaps/TissUUmaps-docs/_sources/docs/starting/markers.md.txt

 ![Advanced_tip_ex](images/Advanced_tip_ex.png)

-HUHU
-However this can be modified by writing text into the text area.
-In this example, we wrote {tab} - {key} - {col_counts}. *{tab}* represents the tab name which we set when we loaded the markers, *{key}* represnts the key group to which the marker belongs and *{col_counts}* represents the value of that marker in the column called counts.
+However, this can be modified by writing text into the text area.
+In this example, we wrote {tab} - {key} - {col_counts}. *{tab}* represents the tab name that we set when we loaded the markers, *{key}* represents the key group to which the marker belongs and *{col_counts}* represents the value of that marker in the column called counts.
 The word counts can be replaced by any column name in order to display it on the tooltip.

 ![Advanced_tip2](images/Advanced_tip2.png)